justmat/pools/README.md

 # vinny
-a shifty little reverb for norns
+a WIP reverb for norns